Information security awareness guide

 - MFA (Multi-Factor Authentication), Two-factor Authentication or Two-Step-Verification.

-To protect from malware and hacking, ensure any device you use is running the latest versions of the operating systems, applications and mobile apps.
+To protect yourself from malware and hacking, ensure any device you use is running the latest versions of the operating systems, applications and mobile apps.

-- To secure your wireless network at home, change the default admin password of your router, disable admin access from WAN, install the latest firmware, enable WPA2 encryption and use a strong password for your wireless network.
+- To secure your wireless network at home, change the default admin password of your router, disable admin access from WAN, install the latest firmware, enable WPA2 encryption and use a strong password/passphrase for your wireless network.

-- Ensure all the devices, connected to your home network, including baby monitors, gaming consoles, TVs, appliances or even your car, are protected by a strong password and are running the latest version of their operating system.
+- Ensure all the devices, connected to your home network, including baby monitors, gaming consoles, TVs, appliances or even your car, are protected by a strong password/passphrase and are running the latest version of their operating system.

 - Make sure both the operating system and your applications are patched and updated.
 Enable automatic updating.